punchagency/RapidDialCRM/replit.md

 - Making outbound calls
 - Call controls (mute, hangup, DTMF)
 - Call status tracking

+## Admin Impersonation

+Administrators can view the application from any user's perspective:
+- Click "View As User" button in the sidebar to open the user dropdown
+- Select a user to impersonate and see the app as they would see it
+- An amber banner displays at the top showing who you're viewing as
+- Click the X on the banner to exit impersonation and return to admin view
+- The effectiveRole determines the dashboard view and permissions shown
+- The actualRole (admin) is preserved to allow exiting impersonation

+### User Profile Pages
+Individual user profiles are available at `/users/:id`:
+- Shows user details (name, email, role, active status)
+- Displays assigned territories and professions
+- Admins/managers can edit assignments directly on the profile
+- "View As" button allows direct impersonation from the profile page
+- Activity summary section (placeholder for future metrics)

 ## User Preferences
 - Specialty colors are user-settable via Settings > Specialty Colors